telerik/blazor-docs/getting-started/vs-integration/snippets.md

 # Blazor Code Snippets

-The Telerik Visual Studio extension provides a handy feature for increased developer productivity – code snippets for fast UI component reference and configuration.
+The Telerik UI for Blazor Visual Studio extension provides a handy feature for increased developer productivity—code snippets for fast UI component reference and configuration.

 ## Get the Extension